asmodianx/security_timesavers/README.md

 This is AI generated code therefore public domain code.
-Please review before using.
+I have looked over these scripts but as a best practice you should review all code you intend to use.
+This is povided as is with no warranty or any other promise.

 Tools:
 - Cyber Threat Intel